-Step 1: Copy the Youtube link for the album that you want to convert.
-Using websites like convert2mp3.net you can directly download and convert the album into the desired format (e.g. mp3).
+Step 1: Choose one of the many converter sites in order to convert and download a mp3 file of the desired YouTube video.
 If you want a more comfortable solution, especially in case of multiple downloads, I recommend using programs such as JDownloader which functions as a download manager and can directly capture links from clipboard, download and convert the respective files.

 Step 2: Once you have downloaded the file, you will want to split it into individual tracks.
 For this purpose there are many programs which offer the option to automatically detect pauses.
 I prefer the freeware mp3DirectCut.
 Here you simply have to open the file and then go to Special -> Pause detection.
 So far I sucessfully relied on the standard settings for this purpose and these should like this: